potatoeggy/eifueo/docs/mhf4u7.md

 The **instantaneous rate of change (IRoC)** at point $P(a, f(a))$ is represented by the slope of the **tangent line ($m_T$)**.
 The slope of the tangent line can be found by finding the difference quotient with $h$ as a very small value, e.g., $0.001$.

+!!! warning
+    The above method of finding the IRoC should be disregarded in favour of finding the derivative.

 ### Sequences

 A sequence is a **function** with a domain of all positive integers in sequence, but uses subscript notation ($t_n$) instead of function notation ($f(x)$).